ViperTools/HCSS/README.md

 - [x] Lexer
 - [x] Parser
 - [x] Transpiler
+- [x] Switch some grammar elements to structs over pairs to improve readability and extendibility
+- [ ] Add Doxygen comments to improve readability
 - [ ] Optimize as much as possible
-- [ ] Switch some grammar elements to structs over pairs to improve readability and extendibility
-- [ ] Add Doxygen comments to improve readability